 This term relates to the company's formal and informal organizational structure, work methods and procedures, software, databases, R&D systems, management systems, and culture.
-These assets are owned by the company and some can be legally protected.
+These assets are owned by the company and some can be legally protected (patents, intellectual property, and so on).
 There are other frameworks that name them as "structural capital".